rzarajczyk/rzarajczyk.github.io/docs/general-biased-random.md

 ?>
 ```

-1. PHP doesn't have a straightforward function to generate a random double between 0.0 and 1.0,
+1. PHP doesn't have a straightforward function to generate a random floating point number between 0.0 and 1.0,
-   so I have to define my own based on PHP build-in functions
+   so I defined my own using PHP's built-in functions.
-2. This function requires more explanation, please take a look at the description below the listing
+2. This function requires more explanation; please refer to the description below the listing.
-3. In this case we should choose the whole array, just randomize it
+3. In this case, we should select the entire array and simply randomize it.
+There's no need to use the biased random algorithm.
+4. We need to make sure we won't change the input array. **This operation in not required in PHP**, because - unlike other
-4. Unlike other languages - f.ex.
-Java - PHP passes arrays to functions by value (by copying them).
-So
+   languages, like Java - PHP passes arrays by value (copies them).
+Therefore, the input array is already a copy.
-   technically there's no need to additionally protect input arguments by creating an explicit copy.
-   However, for the sake of readability (especially for the readers not familiar with PHP) I decided to put it here.
+   However, I included it for clarity, especially for readers unfamiliar with PHP.
-5. In a loop choose one random element from the copy of the input array, append it to the `$result` and then
-   **remove** from the input array copy to avoid duplicates.
+5. In the loop, select a random element from the array copy, append it to `$result`, and **remove** it from the copy to prevent duplicates.

 ### How `getBiasedRandomIndex` works?